gmac/sass-thematic/README.md

 ## Webpack Builders

 As of v2.x, Webpack integration has been broken out into wrapper modules.
-Build objectives vary wildly, so SassThematic remains unopinionated about how it hooks into a build pipeline.
+Build objectives vary, therefore SassThematic remains unopinionated about how it hooks into a build pipeline.
 The following Webpack wrappers exist:

-- [sass-theme-template-loader](https://github.com/gmac/sass-theme-template-loader): compiles full-source CSS templates with theme variables as interpolation fields.
+- [sass-theme-template-loader](https://github.com/gmac/sass-theme-template-loader): compiles CSS templates with theme variables as interpolation fields.
-- [sass-thematic-webpack-plugin](https://github.com/gmac/sass-thematic/blob/v1.3.0/lib/webpack-plugin.js): original live-compiler implementation included in SassThematic v1.3.
-No longer maintained by author, but available if anyone wants to break it out into a community project.
+- [sass-thematic-override-plugin](https://github.com/gmac/sass-thematic/blob/v1.3.0/lib/webpack-plugin.js): a live-compiler for theme overrides included in SassThematic v1.3.
+No longer supported, but available if anyone wants to spin it into a community project.

 ## Gulp Pipe